 Even though Tokyo is a hugely populated place, it is a relatively safe city to travel to and learn more about Japanese culture.
 Presently, the Global Peace Index of Japan is 12, and savvy travelers will be able to easily enjoy their trip while avoiding petty thieves or other street crimes.

 Before you plan your trip to Tokyo, check with your government’s official travel guidelines and follow any recommendations listed.
 You'll also want to view the extended forecast for Tokyo and be aware of any possible storms, the extended forecast will also give you an idea of the seasonal clothing you'll need to pack.

 No safety guide is perfect and it's best to research various aspects of Tokyo safety as you get ready for your trip.
 Experienced traveler or not, being in the know of an unfamiliar city is always a good thing.

 Top petty crimes and scams in Tokyo affecting tourists

 While Tokyo is one of the safest cities in the world, it is not crime-free, and therefore knowing some of the petty crimes that you might encounter when visiting is an excellent way to keep yourself safe.
-Knowing simple self-defense and using your common sense will go a long way in making sure you don't fall victim to a petty crime.

 Whether pickpocketing, purse snatching, or shoplifting, petty theft occurs in this massive city.
 When you're out in a crowd or riding public transport keep your wallet or handbag close and if you happen to have any shopping bags, keep those in front of you to discourage hands from sneaking inside.
 Finished shopping and want to see a few sites?
 Store your items with Bounce and pick them up before heading back to your accommodation.